SimonMarquis/TIL/docs/kotlin.md

 ### Execute commands in subprocess

-!!! warning "On Windows (:simple-windows:), you'll probably need to prefix the command with `cmd /c`."
+!!! warning "On Windows (:material-microsoft-windows:), you'll probably need to prefix the command with `cmd /c`."

 ```kotlin
 /**